Stock markets at record highs after U.S. and Mexico reach trade deal

-The pact will be called the United States-Mexico trade agreement, replacing the North America Free Trade Agreement (NAFTA) name, Reuters reports.
+The pact will be called the United States-Mexico trade agreement, replacing the North America Free Trade Agreement (NAFTA) name.
+Talks with Canada will begin immediately.

-Talks with Canada to begin immediately with aim to reach final pact by Friday, Reuters saying, citing a U.S. trade official.
+President Trump says the U.S. will either work out a separate deal with Canada or may fold it into the pact with Mexico.

+The deal requires 75% of automobile content be made in the U.S. and Mexico, up from the current level of 62.5%, Reuters reports.
+It would also require that 40%-45% of auto content be made by workers earning at least $16 per hour.

 Previously: U.S., Mexico reportedly reach trade agreement; Trump sets to announce 11AM ET (Aug.
 27)